Simulation-Driven Design for Better Brake Cooling

 But traditional prototype testing can’t re-create all of the conditions brakes are subject to every day: long thermal soaks, grueling cycles of acceleration and hard stops, and the environmental effects of dirt, dust, water, and wind.
 And when prototype tests do uncover a failure, changing the design at this late stage can incur substantial costs and delays.

 Full vehicle simulation changes all that.
-View the replay, Simulation-Driven Design for Better Brake Cooling, to learn how simulation with Exa PowerFLOW can overcome the challenges of prototype testing by introducing the early, design-stage evaluation of:
+View the replay, Simulation-Driven Design for Better Brake Cooling, to learn how simulation with SIMULIA PowerFLOW can overcome the challenges of prototype testing by introducing the early, design-stage evaluation of:

 - Transients like thermal soak and drive cycles